binghuang2018/aqml/README.md

 As one can see from above, there are three kinds of files: i) sdf files storing 3d geometry of amon conformer has the format `frag_[digit(s)]_c[digits].sdf`, where the first entry of digits is the numbering of mol graphs, while the second entry corresponds to the numbering of associated conformers for each mol graph. ii) a mapping file `map.h5`, containing the idx of amons (of the same order as above for amons in file `g6.txt`) for all query molecules.
 If there is only one query mol, this file is not useful at all. iii) the folder `i-raw/` stores the original local geometry of fragments of the query mol(s).
 There exists a 1-to-1 mapping from each sdf file in `g7/` and `g7/i-raw`.
 E.g., for the file `frag_6_c00002.sdf` under `g7/`, the corresponding file in `g7/i-raw/` is `frag_6_c00002_raw.sdf`.
 The only difference is that newly added hydrogen atoms in `frag_6_c00002.sdf` are optimized by MMFF94, while the H's in `frag_6_c00002_raw.sdf` are not.

+To speed up generation of amons when a large amount of files are given as input, an option `-mpi` can be specified together with `-nprocs [NPROCS]`.
+Essentially, the python module `multithreading` was used.

 ## Python shell